Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 I think that's how taxes work.

-Our taxes go all the way up to the Queen.
+Our taxes go all the way up to the queen.

 I think so.

-What else are we paying taxes for?
+What else will we be paying taxes for, roads and hospitals?

 Get your head out of your ass, Matt.

-It's for the Queen.
+It's for the queen.

 She's on all our cash.